Community Education and Collaboration, Minor

 Note 1: The minor is not tied to teaching licensure via the Wisconsin Department of Public Instruction.

-Note 2: Students pursuing a major in the ES program are not eligible to pursue this minor.
+Note 2: Students pursuing a major in the ES program are eligible to pursue the following pathways for the CEC minor: Adults and Elders; Policy; and Public Health & Environmental Health.
+They are not eligible to pursue the Children and Youth pathway.

 Note 3: Except for ES courses, no more than 12 credits from any course prefix may be counted toward the minor.
-CJ/WGSS, ECON/WGSS, SW/NRSG courses, for example, will count as CJ, ECON, SW credits, respectively, for the purpose of this limitation.
+CJ/WGSS and ECON/WGSS courses, for example, will count as CJ and ECON credits.

 Note 4: Other courses as approved by the Community Education and Collaboration minor advisor.